Book Review: The Strawberry Thief by Joanne Harris

 This is a story of selfishness that's born of love, Vianne is not above emotions.
 Her love for her children makes her paranoid about non-existent dangers.
 I personally feel it's an interesting critique on the saying: you never stop being a mother.
 Vianne is not willing to let go of her motherhood, because she is afraid of loneliness.
 She tackles her loneliness with her recipes and chocolates that she sells.
 Children often occupy everything in a woman's life, and one day they are all grown up and ready to leave the nest: the very idea must be a terrible feeling for any parent.

 I love the part where Vianne's best friend Josephine confines to Francis that she is jealous of Vianne, because Rosette will never grow up, her child will always be hers.
 It's heartbreaking because motherhood becomes more than a relationship and a task, it becomes an identity to the point of an emotional addiction and obsession.
-And Joanne Harris is an expert writer on toxic motherhood, please read blueeyedboy
+And Joanne Harris is an expert writer on toxic motherhood, please read blueeyedboy.

 I am a Joanne Harris fan, and it's her language that blends fantasy into the mundane is what I love most.
 Strawberry Thief is the book where her world-building is at its finest, a village where so many stories have been set; a widow's, a writer's and witch's.
 The book is lyrical and so alive, these characters have grown over the years yet some of them remain the same in their nature.
 Is it weird if I tell I can smell through her words?
 I guess it is!